7 Expert Tips on Avoiding Jet Lag

 Yes, there might be free drinks on international flights, but getting your money’s worth is a catch 22. “…only have 1 glass of wine on long haul flights ...
 8 hours or more.”
 According to Ken.
 That free beer might only be 5% alcohol, but the other 95% of your beverage doesn’t count as hydration.
 Let’s nerd out for second… Alcohol decreases production of ADH in the pituitary gland.
 ADH is an anti-diuretic hormone that triggers the body to reabsorb water.
 With less ADH in your bloodstream, your body will lose more fluid than it absorbs because of frequent visits to the loo.
 Worse, the inability to absorb as much fluid as you’re losing can affect you for several hours… compounding dehydration and making it hard to compensate for.
 Whew!
 Our tip?
 Enjoy your one glass of wine slowly and follow it up with a glass of water and a nap.

 You should prioritize sleep according to our travel experts.
 Meals are usually served towards the beginning of international flights, and time after that should be dedicated to getting some shut eye.
-Ear plugs and an eye mask can improve the quality of your sleep.
+Ear plugs, like the Matador Travel Earplug Kit, and an eye mask can improve the quality of your sleep.
 Dressing in layers can also help, since plane temperatures can vary quite a bit and you want to be comfortable.
 Timing of sleep is as important as the amount of sleep.
 Our expert Brian suggests using a fitness tracker on the adaptive alarm setting- which avoids waking you up during your REM (deep sleep) cycle.
 This is especially helpful for getting back on track once you land.
 Waking up a few minutes earlier in the right part of your sleep cycle can go a long way towards making you feel rested.
 Another way to help get situated in a new time zone (and for when you return from one) is to try a natural remedy like over the counter melatonin before bed.

 Use your coffee addiction to your advantage.